Club Casa del Mar (Casa del Mar Hotel)

 Historical Notes

-(1945)^ – View showing the Del Mar Club when it was used as US Navy relocation center.
+(1945)* – View showing Club Casa del Mar when it was used as a US Army rest and rehabilitation center.

 Historical Notes

-(1953)^ - View of the beach in front of the Club Casa del Mar.
-A variety of designs are on display as umbrellas cover the beach.
+(1953)* - View of the beach in front of the Club Casa del Mar.
+A variety of umbrella designs cover the beach.

 Historical Notes

-In 1978, Nathan Pritikin turned the building into the Prikikin Longevity Center, a nutrition and health care facility that closed in 1997.*
+In 1978, Nathan Pritikin converted the property into the Pritikin Longevity Center, a nationally known nutrition and health care facility that operated there until 1997.

 Then and Now